Kiuryy/uaparser/README.md

 * Android 5 - `Lollipop` - `{5, 0, 0}`
 * Android 4.4 - `KitKat` - `{4, 4, 0}`
 * ...

+Android releases prior to version 10 were named.
+The latest releases won't have a version alias anymore.

 ###### Windows Version Aliases